-The shipper and broker in this case explain why, under the plain reading of the Federal Aviation Administration Authorization Act, statelaw negligence claims against brokers and shippers are clearly preempted.
+Appellee C.H.
+Robinson Worldwide, Inc. ("C.H.
+Robinson") in this case explains why, under the plain reading of the Federal Aviation Administration Authorization Act, state-law negligence claims against brokers are clearly preempted.
 NAM submits this brief to provide the court with two important points of context to make clear why the District Court's decision finding preemption should be upheld on appeal:

 - 1.)
 The trucking industry is highly regulated through joint federal and state efforts; that regulation focuses on drivers and carriers because they are most immediately responsible for safety.
-Negligence claims against shippers and brokers are not necessary to protect the safety of the roads. - 2.)
-Even if carriers and brokers were responsible, there is no effective tool by which they can evaluate carriers and drivers; the database maintained by the Federal Motor Carrier Safety Administration ("FMCSA") is not a reliable tool to use.
+Negligence claims against brokers are not necessary to protect the safety of the roads. - 2.)
+Even if brokers were responsible, there is no effective tool by which they can evaluate carriers and drivers; the database maintained by the Federal Motor Carrier Safety Administration ("FMCSA") is not a reliable tool to use.
 Third parties, inspectors general, and Congress all recognize the short-comings of the Compliance, Safety, Accountability system.
 In fact, Congress has mandated that FMCSA include a disclaimer on the data saying that it is not to be used to select drivers.
-There is no simple and accurate way for a broker or shipper to determine whether a carrier or specific driver is safe or not.
+There is no simple and accurate way for a broker to determine whether a carrier or specific driver is safe or not.